ohjay73/Synology-Nightscout-compose-/README.md

 Please examine the ENABLE section where the environment tables are set to ensure you have what you require for options.

-see example YAML in project list
+see example nightscout-mongodb-mongoexpress-defaultcompose.yaml in project list

 Items you must adjust;